jnovack/autossh/README.md

 ensure the key for the container is separate from your normal user key in the event there is ever a need to revoke one or the other.

-    $ ssh-keygen -t rsa -b 4096 -C "autossh" Generating public/private rsa key pair.
+    $ ssh-keygen -t rsa -b 4096 -C "docker-autossh" -f autossh_id_rsa Generating public/private rsa key pair.
-    Enter file in which to save the key (/home/jnovack/.ssh/id_rsa):
+    Enter file in which to save the key (/home/jnovack/autossh_id_rsa):
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
-    Your identification has been saved in /home/jnovack/.ssh/id_rsa.
+    Your identification has been saved in /home/jnovack/autossh_id_rsa.
-    Your public key has been saved in /home/jnovack/.ssh/id_rsa.pub.
+    Your public key has been saved in /home/jnovack/autossh_id_rsa.pub.
     The key fingerprint is:
-    00:11:22:33:44:55:66:77:88:99:aa:bb:cc:dd:ee:ff jnovack@github
+    00:11:22:33:44:55:66:77:88:99:aa:bb:cc:dd:ee:ff docker-autossh
     The key's randomart image is:
     +-----[ RSA 4096]-----+
     |     _.-'''''-._     |